Cottey College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cottey College, approximately 62% of students took out student loans averaging $5,587 a year.
-That adds up to $22,348 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Cottey College, approximately 55% of students took out student loans averaging $4,920 a year.
+That adds up to $19,680 over four years for those students.

-How Much Money Do Cottey College Graduates Make?students who graduate from Cottey College with a bachelor's degree go on to jobs where they make an average salary of $33,500 in their early years.
+How Much Money Do Cottey College Graduates Make?bachelor's degree recipients from Cottey College make around $33,500 per year during the early years of their employment.
 This is about 16% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Cottey College